microsoft/pxt/docs/project-tools.md

 ## Backpack

-Requires `appTheme.backpack` and sign-in support; hidden during tutorials and in offline apps.
+Requires `appTheme.backpack` and sign-in support; hidden in offline apps.
 Guests can use it without signing in when sign-in is available.
+During tutorials it opens to **Assets**, where students can save, edit and add their own assets. **Code** shows an unavailable message; code snippets cannot be saved or added during tutorials.

 In an editable Blocks project, use **Add to Backpack** on an event, loop, if block or function definition, or drag it onto Backpack.
 This copies its contents,